My story (in brief)

 You can compare this activity to unknotting your shoelace.
 You have to feel the boundaries between adjoining strands of string, find a hold, and pull them apart.

-For the first year, I had not realized yet that what I was doing was grooming.
+For the first year, I had not yet realized that what I was doing was grooming.

 In my thinking, I was simply exploring my skin with my nails.